Bachelor of Education

 The elementary stream is designed for prospective teachers who wish to be knowledgeable in teaching the broad range of subjects reflected in the elementary school curriculum.
 Students take the following courses in seven (7) subject areas and should consult with Faculty Advisors when a specific course is not listed.

-With the remaining 6 credit hours, students may choose electives from the following focus areas.
+With the remaining 6 credit hours, students may choose electives from the following subjects:

 • Arts Education (Visual Arts/Drama)